Australia's Victoria state posts lowest rise in daily COVID-19 cases in a week | Health

 Australia's Victoria state posts lowest rise in daily COVID-19 cases in a week

-Though Victoria's daily cases have remained in the single digits for a week now, officials fear even minimal contact could help spread the virus variant.
-Lockdown rules in regions outside Melbourne will be eased from Thursday night due to zero cases, although curbs on house gatherings will remain and masks must be worn indoors.

-Australia's second-most populous state Victoria reported its lowest rise in new COVID-19 cases in more than a week on Thursday, a day after a snap lockdown in state capital Melbourne was extended for another week.
+Australia's second-most populous state Victoria reported just three new COVID-19 cases on Thursday, its lowest single-day rise in more than a week, a day after a snap lockdown in state capital Melbourne was extended for another week.
+Victoria has endured four lockdowns since the pandemic began, the longest-running for more than 100 days in late 2020.

+Under mounting pressure and with an election likely within a year, Australia's Prime Minister Scott Morrison on Thursday announced a plan to pay up to A$500 ($387) a week to people in lockdown.
+Morrison said the payments would be given to people over 17 years old who cannot work from home and who have less than A$10,000 in liquid assets.

+Australia introduced a wage subsidy scheme at the start of the pandemic, but the scheme ended in March and the government had resisted calls for a temporary reintroduction of the measure.
+Snap lockdowns, regional border curbs, and tough social distancing rules have largely helped Australia keep its COVID-19 figures relatively low, at 30,130 cases and 910 deaths.

-Lockdown rules in regions outside Melbourne will be eased from Thursday night due to zero cases, although curbs on house gatherings will remain and masks must be worn indoors.
+In Victoria's latest lockdown, rules in regions outside Melbourne will be eased from Thursday night due to the absence of cases there, although curbs on house gatherings will remain and masks must be worn indoors.
 Melbourne's five million residents, however, will only be allowed to step outside their homes for essential work, healthcare, grocery shopping, exercise or to get COVID-19 vaccination until the end of next week.

-"We do not do this because we want to, we do not do this because it is a choice.
-We do this because we have to do," Victoria state Acting Premier James Merlino told reporters in Melbourne.
-Victoria reported three new locally acquired cases overnight from record daily tests of more than 57,500.
-Thursday's cases bring the total number of infections in the outbreak to 63.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)